JosephineConnelly/thesis_josephine/content/textfile.md

 Soy is also a vital ingredient (soy lecithin) in many processed foods. (numbers, ref) The instability of our energy resources since war in Europe also has rekindled this idea of being self sustainable in Europe as an important political agenda.

-## Main text body: [] draft1
+## Main text body:

 *Description, explanation and discussion of results from the literature that are important in relation to the task's problem.
 It is typically divided into several paragraphs, where each paragraph deals with one sub-topic or one point of view, but where the connection is clear.
 The text must constitute an overall argument or lead to an overarching point that relates to the formulation of the problem.*

 Introduce Glycine max from the several perspectives, the botanic, agronomic and domestication history and recent history in the north.

-## Soy botany & Soy biotic and abiotic adaptations or difficulties in relation to growing in higher latitudes. & Climate change and soy 500-700 [] draft1
+## Soy botany & Soy biotic and abiotic adaptations or difficulties in relation to growing in higher latitudes. & Climate change 500-700 [ ] draft1

 *transition paragraph?*
+Soybean is an annual short day plant, meaning it will start to flower when the day length gets shorter and reaches a critical point.
+This Photoperiod sensitivity gives soybean a natural distribution range to the high latatudes. *Glycine max*

    Kingdom: Plantae
    Phylum: Magnoliophyta